 As assessment may be selected for audit at the time of submission, at which time material for audit will be required to be provided.
+Assessments can also be updated up to 7 years from the date of certification.

 The BEED Act also provides for actions in consequence of an unsatisfactory audit outcome.
 For further information, refer to the BEED Act and the guidance on auditing and compliance available on the CBD website (www.cbd.gov.au).